aurora-opensource/xviz/docs/getting-started/xviz-server.md

 [XVIZBuilder](/docs/api-reference/xviz-builder.md) and server them over a web socket.
 The server supports the basic [XVIZ Session](/docs/protocol-schema/session-protocol.md).

-A more capable server is planned in our [Roadmap](/docs/overview/roadmap.md).

 ## Quick Start

-Change to the server directory
+Run our bootstrap to install dependencies and build the modules if you have not already

 ```
-$ cd ./examples/server
+$ yarn bootstrap
 ```

-Install dependencies
+Change to the @xviz/server module directory

 ```
-$ yarn
+$ cd ./modules/server
 ```

 Launch the server point it at your XVIZ data folder

 ```
-$ node index.js -d <XVIZ data folder>
+$ ./bin/xvizserver -d <XVIZ data folder> --port 8081
 ```